Sulfation: Sulfation in biology

-Heparin, a naturally occurring sulfated sugar is used in the treatment of heart attacks.
+Heparin, a naturally occurring sulfated sugar is used in the treatment of deep vein thrombosis.

 In biology, sulfation is typically effected by sulfotransferases, which catalyze the transfer of the equivalent of sulfur trioxide to substrate alcohols and phenols, converting the latter to sulfate esters.

 The source of the SO_{3} group is usually 3'-phosphoadenosine-5'-phosphosulfate (PAPS).
 When the substrate is an amine, the result is a sulfamate.
 Sulfation is one of the principal routes for post-translational modification of proteins.

 Sulfation is involved in a variety of biological processes, including detoxification, hormone regulation, molecular recognition, cell signaling, and viral entry into cells.
 It is among the reactions in phase II drug metabolism, frequently effective in rendering a xenobiotic less active from a pharmacological and toxicological standpoint, but sometimes playing a role in the activation of xenobiotics (e.g. aromatic amines, methyl-substituted polycyclic aromatic hydrocarbons).
 Sulfate is part of sulfolipids, such as sulfatides, which constitute 20% of the galactolipids in myelin.
 Another example of biological sulfation is in the synthesis of sulfonated glycosaminoglycans, such as heparin, heparan sulfate, chondroitin sulfate, and dermatan sulfate.
 Sulfation is also a possible posttranslational modification of proteins.